kramit/MSU20201/AZ-104/Case Studies/CaseStudy1.md

 Acme will be manually migrating 2 software applications into the cloud hosted on 2 separate virtual machines.

 1x Windows Server based machine:
-The Windows based machine will need to have installed IIS ready to host an older public facing website to show the latest tartan paint patterns
+The Windows based machine will need to have installed IIS ready to host an older public facing website to show the latest tartan paint patterns.
+For bonus points change the IIS default page to a more interesting placeholder page.

 1x Linux (ubunutu) based machine: